 This being said, although home-based and online businesses may not need as much commercial property insurance, they too should look into this type of coverage.
 After all, even though home-based business owners typically have some protection from their homeowner’s insurance policy, this coverage is often limited for business property.

-Online business owners might think that commercial property insurance is unnecessary because they don’t own copious amounts of physical property.
+Similarly, online business owners might think that commercial property insurance is unnecessary because they don’t own copious amounts of physical property.
 However, commercial property insurance has evolved along with the business world.
 These policies typically cover electronic data that might be hacked into or lost.
 Plus, computers and other electronic equipment are covered as well.

-Most commercial property insurance policies cover the following losses:
+Overall, most commercial property insurance policies cover the following losses:

-For example, commercial property insurance would cover you if a fire burned down a warehouse housing your supplies and inventory.
+For example, commercial property insurance would cover you if a fire burns down a warehouse housing your supplies and inventory.
 You would also be covered if a storage rack collapses and damages computers and other equipment stored below.
 If a customer steals a product from your shelf or vandalizes your shop, that would be also be covered by commercial property insurance.